mikegoatly/Mappit/README.md

 Some people like interfaces for everything, so every generated mapper also implements its own interface - the above example has a generated interface `IDempMapper`.

 If you like, you can have multiple mapper classes with different names.
 They will each end up with their own interface, and you can use them independently.

-## Supported mappings

-* Implicit property mappings (properties with matching names and compatible types)
-* Implicit enum mappings where all the enum names match
-* Custom property mappings
-* Custom enum value mappings
-* Constructor initialization, including constructors that only cover some of the properties.
-Any remaining properties will be initialized via their setters.
-* Control over missing properties on the target type - by default you'll get compile-time errors, but can opt in to ignore them.

 ### Custom Property Mapping